FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 can be accidentally triggered by clients.

 ### High level overview of how to fix this.

+The High level overview goes into a higher level overview of this MSC and goes into background.
+The overview is provided for the purpose of making the MSC easier to write, and to make the proposal easier to understand.
+As the high level overview explains the system without getting too concerned with the minute details found in the proposal section.

 This MSC proposes fixing presence by taking a page out of the routing protocol world.
 The precursor to this MSC in the form of the gist from earlier exists due to my studies having us learn the ins and outs of